0% VAT on solar, battery storage & heat pumps until 31 March 2027

 Where will the outdoor unit go on my Stockton-on-Tees property?

 Typical locations are at the back or side of the house, on a ground-mounted base or wall-bracketed.
-Permitted development covers most positions provided the unit is more than 1m from a property boundary, doesn't face a road, and meets the MCS noise emission test (MIS 3007).
+Permitted development covers most positions provided the unit is more than 1m from a property boundary, doesn't face a road, and meets the noise emission test (MIS 3007).
 We confirm the right location during the survey.

 Is Stockton-on-Tees off the gas grid?